schadenfred/proscrypt-koans/README.md

 ## Orient

 Humans have different mental models we use to make decisions.
-A fighter pilot in a dogfight has her pedals and yoke and buttons and radio and gauges and instruments and also her training to put herself between the sun and any threat.
+A fighter pilot in a dogfight has her pedals and her yoke and buttons and her radio and gauges and instruments and also her training to put herself between the sun and any threat.
 A basketball player has her body, her knowledge of her teammates and her opponents, and her 3-point skills.
-If you wear contacts, maybe you have a mental model that caused you to think ahead and buy extra pairs of glasses and contacts, or to have asked your optometrist to email you a copy of your prescription way back when, and now you can find it by searching your email, and you maybe you can use it buy glasses from twelve year olds in Phnom Penh and have them airmailed to you.
+If you wear contacts, maybe you have a mental model that's different from mine, one that allowed you to think ahead and buy extra pairs of glasses and contacts, or to even to have asked your optometrist to email you a copy of your prescription way back when, so that now you can find it by searching your email, you can use it because you're a genius bitcoin investor with wads of delicious wealth and you can buy glasses made by twelve year olds in Phnom Penh and have them airmailed to you first class.
 But regular people don't always have tools or mental models to fight against crony capitalists in healthcare -- except maybe with their vote, or if they're wealthy enough, a well timed political donation.

 But you aren't regular.

 You're elite.

-If you've gotten this far, you have mental models of some kind already: Knowing what it is to be polite, how to show respect, how to persuade, other people's wants and needs, your understanding of economics, accounting, and business, psychology, and your sense of humor.
-Maybe you're a little bit entrepreneurial and your mental models include Steve Blank's [Customer Development](https://en.wikipedia.org/wiki/Customer_development), or Eric Ries's ironically much fatter and doughier [lean startup methodology](https://en.wikipedia.org/wiki/Lean_startup).
+If you've gotten this far, you have mental models of some kind: Knowing what it is to be polite, how to show respect, how to persuade, models of other people's wants and needs, models of economics, of accounting, business, psychology, and your sense of humor.
+Maybe you're a little bit entrepreneurial, and your mental models include Steve Blank's [Customer Development](https://en.wikipedia.org/wiki/Customer_development), or Eric Ries's ironically much fatter and doughier [lean startup methodology](https://en.wikipedia.org/wiki/Lean_startup).
 As we go through these koans, your inventory of models will grow to include familiarity with the tools we just installed, as well as new ones like [agile software development](https://en.wikipedia.org/wiki/Agile_software_development) and [test driven development](https://en.wikipedia.org/wiki/Test-driven_development).
 Some of these models will prove useful later, others won't.
 Take what you like.
-In the brothel of ideas, everyone has their own tastes.
+In the brothel of ideas, everyone has their own kinks.

 ## Decide